 Welcome to the Breaking Through Website

-The primary function of Breaking Through, also referred to as “The Network”, is to provide support and support mechanisms for practitioners working primarily directly or indirectly with young people at risk.
+The primary function of Breaking Through, also referred to as “The Network”, is to provide support and support mechanisms for practitioners working primarily directly or indirectly with young people/groups at risk.

 We also influence policy makers in developing appropriate policies that promote good practice for working with young people.
 However, membership is open to all practitioners and volunteers working with young people and vulnerable young adults.